 In a GLP compliant skin irritation study conducted in accordance with OECD TG 404, 6 NZW rabbits were treated with methyltris(MEKO)silane for 4 hours under semi-occlusive conditions.
 Observations were recorded at 1, 24, 48 and 72 hours after patch removal.
-A mean score of 1 was reported for erythema (maximum score of 4) 1 hour after patch removal in all 6 animals.
+A score of 1 was reported for erythema (maximum score of 4) 1 hour after patch removal in all 6 animals.
+A mean score for erythema based on observations at 24, 48 and 72 hours of 0.11 was reported.
+Individual animal scores were not reported.
 Desquamation was observed in 3 out of the 6 animals at 72 hours.
 There were no signs of oedema during the study (REACH n.d.-b).

-In a GLP compliant skin irritation study conducted similarly to OECD TG 404, 6 NZW rabbits were treated with methyltris(MEKO)silane for 24 hours under occlusive conditions.
+In a GLP compliant skin irritation study conducted similarly to OECD TG 404, 6 NZW rabbits were treated with 84.45% methyltris(MEKO)silane for 24 hours under occlusive conditions.
 Observations were recorded at 1, 24, 48 and 72 hours after patch removal.
-A mean score of 1 was reported for erythema and oedema (maximum score of 4) 1 hour after patch removal in 4 animals.
-All signs of erythema and oedema resolved fully within 24 hours, except in one animal where the erythema was resolved after 48 hours (REACH n.d.-b).
+A score of 1 was reported for erythema and oedema (maximum score of 4) 1 hour after patch removal in 4 animals.
+All signs of erythema and oedema resolved fully within 24 hours, except in one animal where the erythema was resolved after 48 hours (OECD 2009; REACH n.d.-b).